anastasiialeskiv/Movies_Exploratory_Data_Analysis/README.md

 ## Next Steps
 My next step in the development of this topic would be finding more information about directors and writers.

+# For more information
+For any questions, please contact Anastasiia Leskiv at prokopivanastasiia@gmail.com or https://www.linkedin.com/in/anastasiia-leskiv-684b4b250/

+## Repository Structure

 ├── README.md
 ├── Anastasiia_Leskiv_Phase1_notebook .ipynb